ayten21/ayten21/README.md

 I'm an Enthusiast  Data Science 💻!
 </h2>

-I love investigate latest articles about Artificial Neural Networks and Machine Learning.
-I love the challenge of finding caches and spending time to meet new people.
-Also I am enthusiastic about exploration and discovery.
+An important way to be successful in any field is to constantly research and develop yourself.
+That's why I like to research the latest articles on Data Science, Machine Learning, Artificial Neural Networks.
+I prefer to spend time meeting new people and expanding my network.
+In addition, I am eager to discover new things, write new articles, work on different projects.

 ### 🤝 Connect with me: